TL;DR

 How Fanout Queries Differ by Platform

 Each AI platform has its own fanout behaviour.
 Perplexity is aggressive — it generates more sub-queries and surfaces more sources.
-ChatGPT with browsing is more selective — it generates fewer queries but weights source authority more heavily.
+ChatGPT with browsing is more selective.
 Gemini incorporates Google's index and tends to favour content that already ranks well in traditional search.

 How to Use This in Your Content Strategy

-- •For any important category query, map out the likely fanout — what related questions would an AI generate when trying to answer it?
+- For any important category query, map out the likely fanout — what related questions would an AI generate?

-- •Identify which fanout queries your competitors are currently being cited for that you are not — these are your highest-value content gaps
+- Identify which fanout queries your competitors are cited for that you are not

-- •Structure each piece of content around a single, specific question so the AI can extract it cleanly when it runs that fanout sub-query
+- Structure each piece of content around a single, specific question for clean AI extraction